ricardolopezg/myhome/.swm/the-community-concept-in-domain-management.upedosmy.sw.md

 # What is 'Community' in MyHome

 In the context of the MyHome project, a 'Community' represents a group of houses and amenities.
-It is implemented as a class in the `service/src/main/java/com/myhome/domain/Community.java` file.
+It is implemented as a class in the <SwmPath repo-id="Z2l0aHViJTNBJTNBc2h1anUtbXlob21lJTNBJTNBcmljYXJkb2xvcGV6Zw==" repo-name="myhome" path="/service/src/main/java/com/myhome/domain/Community.java">`(myhome) service/src/main/java/com/myhome/domain/Community.java`</SwmPath> file.
 A 'Community' has several attributes such as a unique ID, name, and district.
-It also has relationships with other entities such as 'User' (as admins), 'CommunityHouse', and 'Amenity'.
+It also has relationships with other entities such as 'User' (as admins), <SwmToken path="/service/src/main/java/com/myhome/domain/CommunityHouse.java" pos="56:4:4" line-data="public class CommunityHouse extends BaseEntity {" repo-id="Z2l0aHViJTNBJTNBc2h1anUtbXlob21lJTNBJTNBcmljYXJkb2xvcGV6Zw==" repo-name="myhome">`CommunityHouse`</SwmToken>, and 'Amenity'.

 <SwmSnippet path="/service/src/main/java/com/myhome/domain/Community.java" line="65" repo-id="Z2l0aHViJTNBJTNBc2h1anUtbXlob21lJTNBJTNBcmljYXJkb2xvcGV6Zw==">